thiagosindra/higher-resolution-hypothesis/docs/hrh-paper.md

 These dual constraints interact non-linearly: inhibitory efficacy itself depends on energy availability, creating regime transitions from effective competition (high energy, strong inhibition) to diffuse, ineffective processing (low energy, weakened inhibition).
 The autistic brain under sustained cognitive load operates in a metabolically-constrained regime where both mechanisms fail simultaneously—explaining the progression from focused competence to overload collapse.

-We demonstrate how this framework integrates and extends existing theories (Enhanced Perceptual Functioning, Intense World Theory, Predictive Coding accounts) as special cases, provides mechanistic specificity for clinical phenomena (sensory sensitivity, executive dysfunction, meltdowns), and generates testable predictions across scales from molecular energetics to systems-level neuroimaging.
+I demonstrate how this framework integrates and extends existing theories (Enhanced Perceptual Functioning, Intense World Theory, Predictive Coding accounts) as special cases, provides mechanistic specificity for clinical phenomena (sensory sensitivity, executive dysfunction, meltdowns), and generates testable predictions across scales from molecular energetics to systems-level neuroimaging.
 The model explains autism heterogeneity through individual variation in pathway distribution, metabolic buffering capacity, and compensatory strategy development, while maintaining a single core architectural principle.

 The Higher-Resolution Hypothesis reframes autism not as disordered cognition requiring correction, but as an alternative computational architecture with intrinsic trade-offs: exceptional local precision at the cost of global flexibility, achieved through neural systems operating at capacity limits where both active (inhibition) and passive (energetics) constraints shape cognitive function.
 This perspective opens therapeutic avenues focused on resource management rather than pathway normalization, and suggests that autistic cognitive strengths and challenges emerge from the same underlying architecture—higher resolution through distributed processing, limited by inhibition and energy.